HA-HUB-I/Bizzio-sync-plugin/readme.md

 ### Custom Hooks

-You can add custom hooks and actions in the `Bizzio_Sync_Hooks` class.
+You can add custom hooks and actions in the `Bizzio_Sync_Hooks` or ` Bizzio_Sync_Hook_Loader` class.
 This class is responsible for managing the hooks in an organized manner.

 **Example of Adding a Custom Hooks:**